h2non/imaginary/README.md

 ### Recommended resources

 Given the multithreaded native nature of Go, in term of CPUs, most cores means more concurrency and therefore, a better performance can be achieved.
 From the other hand, in terms of memory, 512MB of RAM is usually enough for small services with low concurrency (<5 request/second).
-Up to 2GB for high-load HTTP service processing large images.
+Up to 2GB for high-load HTTP service processing potentially large images or exposed to an eventual high concurrency.

-If you need to expose `imaginary` as public HTTP server, it's highly recommended to protect the service against DDoS-like attacks. imaginary has built-in support for HTTP traffic throttle strategy to deal with this properly, limiting the number of concurrent request per second and caching the waiting requests if necessary.
+If you need to expose `imaginary` as public HTTP server, it's highly recommended to protect the service against DDoS-like attacks.
+`imaginary` has built-in support for HTTP concurrency throttle strategy to deal with this in a more convenient way and mitigate possible issues limiting the number of concurrent requests per second and caching the awaiting requests, if necessary.

+### Production notes

+In production focused environments, it's highly recommended to enable the HTTP concurrency throttle strategy in your `imaginary` servers.

-The recommended concurrency limit per server is up to `15` requests per second.
+The recommended concurrency limit per server to achieve a good performance is up to `20` requests per second.

-You can enable this passing a flag to the binary:
+You can enable it simply passing a flag to the binary:
 ```
-$ imaginary -concurrency 15
+$ imaginary -concurrency 20
 ```

 ### Scalability

-If you're looking for a large scale solution based on imaginary, you should scale it horizontally and distribute the HTTP load over a pool of imaginary servers.
+If you're looking for a large scale solution based on `imaginary`, you should scale it horizontally and distribute the HTTP load over a pool of imaginary servers.

 Assuming that you want to provide a high availability to deal efficiently with about 100 concurrent req/sec, you should probably use a front balancer (e.g: HAProxy) to delegate the request control flow and quality of service distributing the HTTP load across a pool of server: